The Patent Litigation Law Review: France

 In the absence of any specific text for patent nullity action, limitation periods have been ruled by the general provisions of civil law.
 The limitation period for a patent nullity action was thus five years from the date on which the owner of a right knew or ought to have known the facts that enabled him or her to exercise the action.

-The case law pertaining to the starting point of the five-year period has ultimately focused on an in concreto approach to determine, on a case-by-case basis, the date the claimant knew, or ought to have known, the facts that enabled him or her to commence the nullity action.24
+The case law pertaining to the starting point of the five-year period has ultimately focused on an in concreto approach to determine, on a case-by-case basis, the date the claimant knew or ought to have known the facts that enabled him or her to commence the nullity action.25

-Statutes of limitation will no longer apply to patent nullity actions, as the PACTE law has modified the IPC to state that 'the patent nullity action shall not be subject to any statutes of limitations'.25 While legal certainty seems restored, one may nonetheless question how this new rule should be enforced in connection with transitional measures, as it is supposed to apply to 'patents in force' on 24 May 2019, without further indications.
+Statutes of limitations will no longer apply to patent nullity actions as the PACTE Law has modified the IPC to state that 'the patent nullity action shall not be subject to any statutes of limitations'.26 While legal certainty seems to have been restored, one may nonetheless question how this new rule should be enforced in connection with transitional measures, as it is supposed to apply to 'patents in force' on 24 May 2019, without further indications.

 viii Preliminary relief